alexdidier/rampc-quadrotor/pps_wiki/faq.md

 ros::NodeHandle nodeHandle("~");
 ros::Subscriber xyz_yaw_to_follow_subscriber = nodeHandle.subscribe("/<ID>/my_current_xyz_yaw_topic", 1, xyz_yaw_to_follow_callback);
 ```
-where ``<ID>`` should be replaced by the ID of the computer from which you wish to subscribed, for example the number 8, ``my_current_xyz_yaw_topic`` must match the name of the topic being published, and ``xyz_yaw_to_follow_callback`` is the function in your ``CustomControllerService.cpp`` file that will be called when the message is received.
+where ``<ID>`` should be replaced by the ID of the computer from which you wish to subscribe, for example the number 8, ``my_current_xyz_yaw_topic`` must match the name of the topic being published, and ``xyz_yaw_to_follow_callback`` is the function in your ``CustomControllerService.cpp`` file that will be called when the message is received.

-- To add the callback function, first add the following functio prototype to the top of your ``CustomControllerService.cpp`` file:
+- To add the callback function, first add the following function prototype to the top of your ``CustomControllerService.cpp`` file:
 ```
 void xyz_yaw_to_follow_callback(const Setpoint& newSetpoint);
 ```

-- Implement the ``xyz_yaw_to_follow_callback`` function in your ``CustomControllerService.cpp`` file to achieve the behaviour desired, the following example makes the setpoint of my Crazyflie equal to the position received in the message:
+- Implement the ``xyz_yaw_to_follow_callback`` function in your ``CustomControllerService.cpp`` file to achieve the behaviour desired, the following example makes the setpoint of my own Crazyflie equal to the position received in the message:
 ```
 void xyz_yaw_to_follow_callback(const Setpoint& newSetpoint) {